mirzaakhi/HR-Job-Description-Tool/README.md

 # Job Description Tool with Chatbot

 ## Overview
-The Job Description Tool with Chatbot is a Streamlit-based application designed to generate comprehensive job descriptions using ChatGPT.
-Users can create, refine, and download job descriptions customized to specific criteria, such as responsibilities, qualifications, and skills.
+The **Job Description Tool with Chatbot** is a Streamlit-based application designed to generate comprehensive job descriptions using ChatGPT.
+It integrates with OpenAI's GPT model to help refine job descriptions, making it easy to create and modify job postings efficiently.
+Users can generate, refine, and download customized job descriptions based on specific criteria such as responsibilities, qualifications, and skills.

 ## Features
 - **Job Summary**: Overview of the job position.
-- **Key Responsibilities**: Define the major duties of the role.
+- **Key Responsibilities**: Define the significant duties of the role.
 - **Required Qualifications**: Specify essential qualifications and certifications.
 - **Skills & Experience**: Highlight the required skills and experience for the role.
+- **How to Apply**: Provide instructions on how candidates can apply for the role, including application email, deadline, and additional instructions.
 - **Refine Job Description**: Fine-tune job descriptions using ChatGPT.
 - **Download as PDF**: Export the final job description as a PDF.

+## Required Tools and Platforms

+Before starting, ensure the following tools and platforms are set up and available:

+- **Python 3.8+**: This is for running the application locally or on an EC2 instance.
+- **Docker**: This is for containerizing and running the application in a Docker environment.
+- **VS Code**: This is for development purposes.
+Make sure to install the necessary extensions:
+  - Python Extension
+  - Docker Extension
+- **AWS Account**: Required for deploying the application to AWS services (EC2, ECR, ECS, ALB, IAM).

 ## AWS Infrastructure Components